Inspection Standards

 Special/Complaint Inspections

-If at any time the family or owner notifies CKH that the unit does not meet Housing Quality Standards, CKH will conduct an inspection.
+If at any time the family or owner notifies CKHA that the unit does not meet NSPIRE Standards, CKHA will conduct an inspection.

 Quality Control Inspections

-Quality Control inspections will be performed by the Leased Housing Program Specialists for the purpose of determining if each inspector is conducting accurate and complete inspections, and to ensure that there is consistency among inspectors in application of the HQS.
+Quality Control inspections will be performed by the Inspection Coordinator for the purpose of determining if each inspector is conducting accurate and complete inspections, and to ensure that there is consistency among inspectors in application of NSPIRE standards.

 The sampling of files will include recently completed inspections (within the prior 3 months), a cross-section of neighborhoods, and a cross-section of inspectors.

-When it has been determined that a unit on the program fails to meet Housing Quality Standards, due to the owner not having completed the necessary repair(s) in the time period specified by CKH, the assistance payment to the owner will be abated and a 30 day notice of termination of the HAP contract will be sent to the owner and tenant.
+When it has been determined that a unit on the program fails to meet NSPIRE standards, due to not having completed the necessary repair(s) in the time period specified by CKHA, the assistance payment to the owner will be abated and a 30-day notice of termination of the HAP contract will be sent to the owner and tenant.

 Abatement